grafana/grafana/docs/sources/datasources/azuremonitor.md

 ## Choose a Service

 In the query editor for a panel, after choosing your Azure Monitor data source, the first option is to choose a service.
-There are four options here:
+There are three options here:

-- `Metrics`
-- `Application Insights`
-- `Logs`
+- Metrics
-- `Insights Analytics`
+- Logs
-- `Azure Resource Graph`
+- Azure Resource Graph

 The query editor changes depending on which one you pick.
 Metrics is the default.

-Starting in Grafana 7.1, Insights Analytics replaced the former edit mode from within Application Insights.

-Starting in Grafana 7.4, the Azure Monitor query type was renamed to Metrics and Azure Logs Analytics was renamed to Logs.
+In Grafana 7.4, the Azure Monitor query type was renamed to Metrics, and Azure Logs Analytics was renamed to Logs.
+In Grafana 8.0 Application Insights and Insights Analytics is unavailable for new panels, in favor of querying through Metrics and Logs.

 ## Query the Metrics service